Bio3D Life-Printer is world's first true modular bio-printer.

 Easy to Use

 Bio3D Life-Printer is fully controlled and managed by a user-friendly graphical interface on a Windows 8 tablet.
 Code and design your structures easily with our Bio3D EASY Editor and Visual Editor.
+With integrated laser guides, you can also easily lay out your set-up and monitor the progress.

 As the world's first modular and fully customisable bio-printer, Bio3D Life-Printer offers you utmost versatility for your research.
 No need to purchase a whole new system again for different applications.
+You can even customise the extruders and bed.

 Predictability and Consistency